Mt. Calvary was established in the South Shores area at 2055 S. Franklin Street by the Central Illinois District mission committee.

 The Rev. Michael Damery began serving the congregation as its vicar in 1997.
 On August 2, 1998 he was ordained at Mt.
 Calvary and installed as its pastor.
 In 2006, we were blessed with an expanded and remodeled facility.
 While the building project began with a fire, God shone forth in the midst of what seemed to be a tragedy.
 Pastor Damery served the congregation until his retirement on August 16, 2017.

 The Rev. Brett Hinrichs was installed on the same day, August 16, 2017.
+He continues to serve the congregation to this day.

 Throughout the many chapters of Mt.
 Calvary's history, we have seen God's abundant hand of blessing in both good times and bad.
 We rejoice that the Lord remains at work among His people so that the Good News of God's forgiving love in Christ will continue to go out to the people of Decatur and the surrounding communities.